CallMeGodsent/CallMeGodsent/README.md

 ## Godsent

 Godsent has also done account managing, which is mindful but with competitive approach.
-He is at same time fueled by passion for understanding the nuances of cross-cultural advertising. <br><br><br> He considers himself a ‘forever student,’ eager to both build on her academic foundations in psychology and sociology and stay in tune with the latest digital marketing strategies through continued coursework.
+He is at same time fueled by passion for understanding the nuances of cross-cultural advertising. <br><br><br> He considers himself a ‘forever student,’ eager to both build on his academic foundations in psychology and sociology and stay in tune with the latest digital marketing strategies through continued coursework.
 <br><br><br>
 His hunger for knowledge and determination to turn information into action has contributed to his most recent success at Rockwell Group, where he led international, award-winning campaigns for heavy-hitting brands, <br><br> such as GaraTech (which was later sold), and some notable companies, both remotely. <br><br><br> Meanwhile, he vastly improved the productivity of her team by implementing strategic project management methods and ensuring a work-life balance for his department.
 <br />